Panathinaikos F.C.: Supporters

-Seasons in the 21st century

-Key: R32 = Round of 32, R16 = Round of 16, QF = Quarter-finals, SF = Semi-finals, RU = Runners up, C = Champions.

 Statistics and records

 Mimis Domazos holds the record for Panathinaikos appearances, having played 502 first-team matches between 1959 and 1980.
 Striker Krzysztof Warzycha comes second, having played 390 times.
 The record for a goalkeeper is held by Takis Ikonomopoulos, with 303 appearances.

-Krzysztof Warzycha is the club's top goalscorer with 288 goals in all competitions between 1989 and 2004, having surpassed Antonis Antoniadis' total of 180 in January 1998.
+Krzysztof Warzycha is the club's top goalscorer with 319 goals in all competitions between 1989 and 2004, having surpassed Antonis Antoniadis' total of 180 in January 1998.

 Panathinaikos record home attendance is 74,493, for a Greek League match against AEK Athens in 1986 at the Olympic Stadium.
-The record attendance for a Panathinaikos match at the Apostolos Nikolaidis Stadium is from 1967, when 29,665 spectators watched the Cup Winners' Cup game between Panathinaikos and Bayern Munich.
+The record attendance for a Panathinaikos match at the Leoforos Alexandras Stadium is from 1967, when 29,665 spectators watched the Cup Winners' Cup game between Panathinaikos and Bayern Munich.

 Panathinaikos is one of the two clubs in the history of Greek football to finish a top-flight (after 1959) campaign unbeaten.
 This happened in the 1963–64 season.